EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 == Changelog ==

+= 6.5.4 - August 28th, 2019 =
+* Patched security vulnerability found in on of our dependencies.

 = 6.5.3 - July 1st, 2019 =
 * Added support for showing whether your site is being blocked by Mailchimp.
 If you're blocked, you will now see an error on the plugin's General Settings page.
 * Added a filter for our checkbox integrations, `yikes_mailchimp_checkbox_integration_additional_vars`.
 This allows you to use custom variables in our other filters.